 The top man and lady also get to compete against the top pair from the Friday Night “Tom Linscott” competition in a special final played on Finals Weekend.

-Linscott (Wednesday evenings)
+Tom Linscott (Friday evenings)

 This weekly get-together on a weekday evening was originally created almost 30 years ago by Tom Linscott, along with Frank Shaw and, as with our May’s Day, bowlers of all abilities are welcome.

 Again, this is a great opportunity for our new members to get to know everyone.
 The format is similar to May’s Day in that at the end of the season the winning lady and winning man (top aggregate eight scores) play a doubles match against the May’s Day winners, on Finals Weekend.

 Club Night (Fridays)

 The weekly event takes place on Friday evening, starting with the Tom Linscott bowls session costing just £2.
 Club members wishing to take part should arrive before 6.15pm.

 After the match a fish and chip supper can be ordered and, of course, the bar is open!

 This is a social evening, a chance for us all to enjoy each other’s company.
 There is an occasional quiz and possibly the odd meal as an alternative to fish ‘n chips.

 We have two organised roll-up sessions during the week on Tuesday and Thursday mornings.
 Plan to arrive by 10:15 am for a start at 10:30 am.
 The number of rinks used and the type of game will be decided on the day and is dependent on the number of people who turn up for a game.